moszeed/rplcr/README.md

 rplcr
 ===================
-replace text parts over cli
+replace strings in files, with the cli

 ## how to get
 install from npm